-The cases talked about on the show are usually cold cases which are yet to be solved.
-At the end of the episodes, the hosts encourage listeners with any information regarding the cases they feature to come forward and contact the proper authorities.
+The cases talked about on the show are usually cold cases that are yet to be solved.
+At the end of the episodes, the hosts encourage listeners to come forward and contact the proper authorities with any information regarding the cases they feature.

-Apart from true crime, the hosts also advocate for mental health and women’s rights as well as talking about their beloved pets.
+Apart from true crime, the hosts also advocate for mental health and women’s rights and talk about their beloved pets.

 Super fans or ‘Crime Junkies’ can sign up to receive extra content, remove ads and get a first look at some of the upcoming cases.

-The record-breaking podcast My Favorite Murder has a catchy tagline ‘Stay Sexy And Don’t Get Murdered’ created by hosts Karen and Georgia.
-True crime fans and tune in bi-weekly to listen to the hosts tell different stories of crime and murder.
+The record-breaking podcast My Favorite Murder has a catchy tagline, ‘Stay Sexy And Don’t Get Murdered,’ created by hosts Karen and Georgia.
+True crime fans can tune in bi-weekly to listen to the hosts tell different stories of crime and murder.

-Minisodes are featured weekly in which Karen and Georgia read out bizarre and chilling stories emailed in from fans about occurrences that happened in their hometowns.
+Minisodes are featured weekly, in which Karen and Georgia read bizarre and chilling stories emailed in from fans about occurrences that happened in their hometowns.